NLnetLabs/unbound/doc/unbound.conf.rst

         :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
         they receive error code REFUSED.

-    By default only localhost is *allowed*, the rest is refused.
+    By default only localhost (the 127.0.0.0/8 IP netblock, not the loopback interface) is implicitly *allowed*, the rest is refused.
     The default is *refused*, because that is protocol-friendly.
     The DNS protocol is not designed to handle dropped packets due to policy, and dropping may result in (possibly excessive) retried queries.